PeteGozz/libpstat/README.md

 Testing the install
 -------------------
+These are some basic tests of your install.

 ```
     $ which pstat
 ```
-Should point to you desired install location.
+Should point to _your_ desired install location.

 ```
     /usr/local/bin/pstat
     $ pstat -h
 	Usage: pstat PID [PID...]
 ```